tillchen/personal-website/content/posts/2020-06-13-Dart-Notes.md

     }
     ```

 2. Everything that can be placed in a variable is an object.
 Even numbers, function, and `null` are objects.
-Are objects inherit from the `Object` class.
+All objects inherit from the `Object` class.

 3. Dart is strongly typed.
 But type annotations are optional thanks to type inference.
 When we want to say explicitly that no type is expected, use the type `dynamic`.